52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 > 1. Hover over the `Admin` and `Settings` and *click* on `Logging`
 > 1. Set *Days of log files to keep* to `5`
 > 1. Set *Max file size* to `5MB`
+> 1. Save the changes

 ![Admin_5.PNG](../images/Admin_5.png "52°North SOS Admin interface")

 ##### Operations

-This configuration page allows the de-/activating of the support operations.
+This configuration page allows the de-/activation of the supported operations.

 > ####### Activity 6
 >